 - Basic needs including an emergency food pantry, clothing closet, and low cost furniture from a thrift store.

 - Vouchers for prescription medications or gasoline for employment in Platte County.

 - Referrals to shelter, government benefits, and other services.

 - Read more Northland Assistance Center.

-Platte County Christmas programs - While the focus is on offering free meals and toys and Christmas, some also provide support during Thanksgiving or other holidays such as Easter.
+Platte County free Holiday and Christmas programs - While the focus is on offering free meals and toys and Christmas, some also provide support during Thanksgiving or other holidays such as Easter.
 Donations are used to help less fortunate families.
-More holiday help Platte County.
+Get free Christmas toys, games, books, educationsal supplies and other goods.
+More on free holiday help Platte County.